taliacotton/holler/privacy.md

 * to detect, investigate and prevent fraud and other illegal activities;

-* to enforce this Privacy Statement, including to protect the rights, property, or safety of Emogi, its users, or any other person, or the copyright-protected content of the Services or others;
+* to enforce this Privacy Statement, including to protect the rights, property, or safety of Holler, its users, or any other person, or the copyright-protected content of the Services or others;

 * to provide recommendations for development of new Applications; and